 During the 1H NMR spectroscopy studies of the reductive activation of the mitomycins, Danishefsky and coworkers observed the elusive leucoaziridinomitosene 20.40 Reduction of the aziridinomitosene 23 under hydrogenation conditions in pyridine provided the unstable 20.
 Fortunately, 20 could be trapped as the isolable bis-triethyl silyl ether 24.
 Notably, the successful generation of the putative bis-alkylating agent 20 allowed further mechanistic studies on the activation of the mitomcyins.

-Since the semiquinone 21 was implicated in the expulsion of the C(9a) angular methoxy and therefore the start of the activation cascade, studies have tried to elucidate the possible role of the semiquinone in the alkylation events.
+Since the semiquinone 21 was implicated in the expulsion of the C(9a) angular methoxy, and therefore, the start of the activation cascade, studies have tried to elucidate the possible role of the semiquinone in the alkylation events.
 Danishefsky found that the leucoaziridinomitosene 20 was not an efficient bis-alkylating agent when treated with potassium ethyl xanthate under aqueous pyridine conditions.
-However, reduction of 23 using catalytic Na2S2O4 did result in high yields of the alkylated products in aqueous pyridine.40 Crothers et. al. found that two electron reduction of 18 in the presence of DNA, followed by 1 electron oxidation with FeCl3 under anaerobic aqueous conditions provided a species that was a more efficient cross-linking agent than 20.41 Importantly, the possibility that the hydroquinone is also a bis-alkylating agent was not ruled out.
+However, reduction of 23 using catalytic Na2S2O4 did result in high yields of the alkylated products in aqueous pyridine.40 Crothers et. al. found that two-electron reduction of 18 in the presence of DNA, followed by 1 electron oxidation with FeCl3 under anaerobic aqueous conditions provided a species that was a more efficient cross-linking agent than 20.41 Importantly, the possibility that the hydroquinone is also a bis-alkylating agent was not ruled out.
 However, controlled electrochemical reduction to either the semiquinone or the hydroquinone of 3 in dimethylformamide (DMF) showed that the semiquinone was more stable than the hydroquinone25 consistent with Danishefsky’s observation of the instability of 20.
 Thus, evidence has been provided that the leucoaziridinomitosenes at the hydroquinone oxidation state are too unstable and too inefficient as an electrophile to be the main bis-alkylating agent responsible for DNA cross-link formation.41

 Although the hypothesis that the bis-alkylating agent is at the semiquinone oxidation state (22) is quite intriguing, it has not been unambiguously confirmed.
 Other analytical methods used during the reductive activation of the mitomycins do not substantiate claims of semiquinone radical formation during ring opening of the aziridine; however, they do not discount the formation of semiquinones such as 21 or 22 in vivo.42 Another puzzling observation by Hoey showed that dismutation of the semiquinone to the hydroquinone occurs before ring opening of the aziridine under aqueous buffer conditions.43 These inconsistencies may be due to the use of organic media instead of physiological conditions during Danishefsky’s and others work.
 As a result of the various observations, the debate about which oxidation state of the activated 3 is responsible for cross-linking is still ongoing.